msaebi1993/academic-kickstart/content/authors/admin/_index.md

 Over the summer 2020, I was a Machine Learning intern at Apple, where I leveraged knowledge graphs for improving Automatic Speech Recognition performance.

-# I enjoy working with people across different diciplines.
-# I am a recipient of the GHC19 scholarship, and I have served in Grad SWE Board at the University of Notre Dame with the goal of empowering women in STEM fields.